 The section is used to configure a virtual floppy device.
-This feature is available on Charon-SSP/4M and Charon-SSP/4U only (for Charon-SSP/4U starting with 5.3.1).
+This feature is available on Charon-SSP/4M only.
 The following options can be set in this section:

 - type Specify whether a container file or a physical floppy is to be used. - path Path to container file or physical device.